Halsey J. Boardman: Early life

 Boardman was born on May 19, 1834, to Nathaniel and Sarah (Hunt) Boardman in Norwich, Vermont.

+Business life

+Boardman was vice-president of the North Star Construction Company organized in 1890 that built significant portions of the Duluth and Winnipeg Railroad based in Duluth, Minnesota.
+In 1893 when the Canadian Pacific Railway took control of D & W, Boardman became president of the troubled railroad.

 Family life

 Boardman married Georgia M. Hinman on November 6, 1861, they had two children, Flora M. Boardman, and Emily I. Boardman.

 Death

 Boardman died on January 15, 1900, at his home in Boston, Massachusetts.